Wellington College of Education

-About
+History

 Wellington Teachers’ Training College had a 125th anniversary in 2005, the College having been originally established in 1880.

 A decision to expand the teacher training facilities in Wellington was made in the 1930s, however it was not until 1966 that the building of the Karori campus began.
 There were teacher training reforms in the mid-twentieth centenary that were triggered by increased populations after World War Two.
 The campus was architecturally significant and had a Category 1 rating by Heritage New Zealand.
 It was transferred from the Ministry of Education to Victoria University of Wellington in 2004 for $10.
 It was sold by Victoria University of Wellington to Ryman Healthcare in 2017 for $28 million.
 Two of the heritage buildings were subsequently planned for demolition as part of the development by Ryman's, with Historic Places Wellington stating this would be a "significant cultural loss".
 A local group proposed the hall and cafeteria be retained for community use.